mothership-ec/cog-mothership-commerce/readme.md

 	* This will require changes to how the CMS finds fields (currently it only looks within it's own cogule)
 * Revisit product options storage in `order_item`
 * Add comments to all columns in database tables

-## Suggestions

-* For backwards compatibility, we might need to add a static method to `Order\Order` to quickly get an order by ID without directly using the loader.
-Hopefully not, though!